Algo-Phantoms/Algo-ScriptML/README.md

 ## Where to upload the files 📂

-* Your files should be uploaded inside the *code folder into the corresponding language folder (For instance, if you wrote code for an Algorithm Implementation in Java, it goes inside the code/Java folder).
+* Your files should be uploaded inside the *code folder into the corresponding language folder (For instance, if you wrote code for an K-Means Implementation, it goes inside the K-Means folder).
 * **Under no circumstances create new folders within the language folders to upload your code unless specifically told to do so.**
 * Edit the corresponding README.md file to add the link to your code in the corresponding section ([GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/))